pdobsan/oama/README.md

 ### Compiled static binaries

-Each release contains a compiled static executable of `mailctl` which should work on most Linux distributions.
+Each release contains compiled static executables of `mailctl` which should work on most Linux distributions.
 Select the version you want to download from [sourcehut](https://git.sr.ht/~petrus/mailctl/refs), click on the version link and download the tar file containing the compiled executable from that page.